metal3-io/metal3-docs/design/metadata-handling.md

 The secret containing the metaData or the network data could be provided by the user directly.

-When CAPM3 controller will select a BaremetalHost and set the different fields there, it will reference the metadata secret and the network data secret in the BareMetalHost.
+When CAPM3 controller will set the different fields in the BareMetalHost, it will reference the metadata secret and the network data secret in the BareMetalHost.
 If `metaData` or `networkData` field is unset, it will also remain unset on the BareMetalHost.